sixertoy/retrobox/full_retropie/III-setup_lcd_display.md

 "fbdev" "/dev/fb1" # Show on LCD
 ```

-> Tontect drivers are available with kernel module FBTFT<br>
+> Tontec drivers are available with kernel module FBTFT<br>
 > ms61581 is the open source overlay compatible with the Tontec 3.5 Screen

 ## 2. Install FBCP (Frame Buffer Copy)